demisto/content/Packs/McAfeeNSM/Integrations/McAfeeNSMv2/README.md

 ### nsm-create-firewall-policy
 ***
 Adds a new firewall policy and access rules.
-You have to provide at lease one of the source/destination objects.
-If you provide one of the source/destination fields, you must provide the other one as well.
+You have to provide at lease one of the source/destination rule objects.
+If you provide the id or type of the source/destination rule object, you must provide the matching type or id the source/destination rule object as well.

 #### Base Command